PlayStation Vita: Legacy and impact

 The Vita was considered a commercial failure for Sony.
 In 2018, Sony announced there would be no successor to the Vita/PSP line of handhelds.
 With the success of the Nintendo Switch and Steam Deck handhelds moving into the 2020s, publications questioned Sony's decision to abandon the market.
 In 2023, Sony announced "Project Q", a controller with an 8-inch screen for the PlayStation 5 that would replicate the experience of remote play on a Vita or Off-TV Play of the Wii U GamePad.
 The product was later named PlayStation Portal and was released on November 15, 2023.
+In 2026, Sony announced that the Vita's digital store, along with that of the PlayStation 3, will be shut down worldwide in 2027, though players will still be able to redownload any past purchases.